 - Any profit made over and above the start-up funding should be used either for charitable purposes or school funds, as decided by each individual participating school.

 - Teams can go into 'loss' or 'negative equity' but this will be underwritten by the participating school.

 - All decisions to be agreed by the team members of each team.

 - Each team must undertake its market research and present its ideas to a panel of judges or 'Dragons' that will award the start-up funding to each team when they are satisfied with their ideas.
 (Please see section 'The Dragons')

-- Each team must market their product as it sees fit but this must include a company website and video commercial.
-Broadclyst Primary School will support in the creation of the overall website and the company websites will be part of the Global Enterprise Challenge site.
-The video commercials will be streamed from the Global Enterprise Challenge site.
+- Each team must market their product as it sees fit; this could include a company website and video commercial.
+Broadclyst Primary School will support in the creation of the overall website and the company websites may be part of the Global Enterprise Challenge site.
+The video commercials may be streamed from the Global Enterprise Challenge site.
 (See section 'Marketing')